Far-right groups and football hooligans ‘to descend on London during Palestine march’

 The i newspaper reported that messages in one anti-Islamic WhatsApp group, containing more than 1,000 members, call on people to “fight back” against pro-Palestinian protesters and referred to them as “Islamists”.

-The National Front (NF), previously led by Oswald Mosley, and the driving force of fascist politics in Britain for decades, said it will march to the Cenotaph on Sunday afternoon.
+The National Front (NF) who were the driving force of fascist politics in Britain for decades, said it will march to the Cenotaph on Sunday afternoon.

 Nick Lowles, CEO of HOPE not hate: “Parts of the far right are trying to mobilise against the pro-Palestine demonstration taking place this weekend around Central London.
 However, these are by no means united efforts across the groups intending to head to London on Saturday.